Reykjavik WordPress Theme User Manual

 Useful Plugins

 With this theme you can use whatever plugins you like (check out compatibility info above).
-Here is a selection of additional useful plugins:
+Here is a selection of some useful plugins:

 Advanced Custom Fields (ACF)

-Add custom fields, content types and taxonomies to your website.
+Add custom fields, content types (custom post types) and taxonomies to your website.
+With paid version of the plugin you can also create custom blocks.

 Archive Title